 Also, you might’ve noticed that I kept the dollar sign smaller for all my packages – which wasn’t by accident.

-According to marketing writer Martin Lindstrom, “The dollar sign is a symbol of cost, not gain“.
-In fact, this technique is used by restaurants, cafés and many online businesses to increase their sales.
+According to marketing writer Martin Lindstrom, “The dollar sign is a symbol of cost,

 For more on the psychology of pricing and how to create a winning packages page or proposal section, check out Neil Patel’s article, 16 Pricing Page Tips That Will Drive More Sales.